jojanper/mp3dec/README.md

 # MP3 decoder and associated utilities
 MP3 decoder for various build targets.
-Build targets include at the moment x64 Linux and WebAssembly.
+Build targets include at the moment Linux/x64 and WebAssembly.

 ## Quickstart